osg-htc/operations/docs/services/topology.md

 HTTPD configuration is in `/etc/httpd`; we use the modules `mod_ssl`, `mod_gridsite`, and `mod_wsgi`.
 The first two are installed via yum;
-the .so file for mod_wsgi is located in `/opt/topology/venv/lib/python3.6/site-packages/mod_wsgi/server/`.
+the .so file for mod_wsgi is located in `/opt/topology/venv/lib/python3.6/site-packages/mod_wsgi/server/` or `/opt/topology-itb/venv/lib/python3.6/site-packages/mod_wsgi/server/` for the ITB instance.

 **TODO Derek can you write something here?**